exacheck/exacheck-website/pages/configuration/basics.md

 exacheck schema > configuration.json
 ```

-The configuration schema can be used to visualize the available configuration options using a tool such as [JSON Crack] or be used with an IDE when editing the configuration file.
+The configuration schema can be used to visualize the available configuration options using a tool such as [JSON Crack][JSON Crack] or be used with an IDE when editing the configuration file.

 ### VS Code Editing

-If using VS Code with the [YAML Language Server] the following header may be set in the configuration file:
+If using VS Code with the [YAML Language Server][YAML Language Server] the following header may be set in the configuration file:

 ```yaml
 ---